Ventricular septal defect

 - Pulmonary hypertension (high blood pressure in the lungs) leading to failure of the right side of the heart

 Most often, this condition is diagnosed during routine exam of an infant.
 Call your infant's provider if the baby seems to be having trouble breathing, or if the baby seems to have an unusual number of respiratory infections.

-Except for VSD that is caused by a heart attack, this condition is always present at birth.
+Except for a VSD that is caused by a heart attack, this condition is always present at birth.

 Drinking alcohol and using the antiseizure medicines depakote and dilantin during pregnancy may increase the risk for VSDs.
 Other than avoiding these things during pregnancy, there is no known way to prevent a VSD.

-Fraser CD, Carberry KE.
+Well A, Fraser CD.
 Congenital heart disease.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
-Sabiston Textbook of Surgery.
-19th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 59.
+Sabiston Textbook of Surgery: The Biological Basis of Modern Surgical Practice.
+21st ed.
+Philadelphia, PA: Elsevier; 2022:chap 59.

-Last reviewed on: 10/22/2015
+Last reviewed on: 10/10/2021

-Reviewed by: Larry A. Weinrauch, MD, Assistant Professor of Medicine, Harvard Medical School, Cardiovascular Disease and Clinical Outcomes Research, Watertown, MA.
-Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.